gamblevore/speedie/README.md

 * Adding a good debugger, VM and executable-format!

 Unfortunately I am one person who has created a very large piece of work.
-Extra developers are sorely wanted!
-Becoming a contributor could be a great way to add programming concepts to a new language.
+Things will take much longer than we would have liked.

 # Goals #
 I have a lot of long-term goals...
 Overall, I want to make programming a whole lot more fun.
 Here goes for a partial-list of goals!